Use this contents list to jump straight to the section you need:

-The daily logbook is one unified logbook where you can filter by user type for the logs on students and staff.
+The daily logbook is one unified logbook where you can filter by user type for the logs of students and staff.
 You can also filter by date, sign-in status, and department.

-Your MIS information should be kept in sync in real-time, however you can also click the Upload to MIS button to force sync.
+Your MIS information should be kept in sync in real time, however, you can also click the Upload to MIS button to force a sync.

-A school may want Sixth Form pupils to be to sign-in/out on VisiPoint because they can leave the school during free periods.
-However for all other year groups, they only want check-in/out functionality for late arrivals/ early leavers e.g. in the case of a medical appointment.
+A school may want Sixth Form pupils to sign in/out on VisiPoint because they can leave the school during free periods.
+However, for all other year groups, they only want check-in/out functionality for late arrivals/ early leavers e.g. in the case of a medical appointment.